pchojka/036Propsperity/monkeys.md

 Casey
 Chimpanzee

 Full name Cassandra.
 Casey for short.
 But she knows how to play the long game too.
 Always vigilant and with her eyes on the prize.
 Don't try to distract her while trading.
-She'll go bananas
+She'll go STARFRUIT

 George
 Gorilla